simonprickett/simonprickett.github.io/_pages/resume.md

     <li>Full stack architect/developer building rapid prototypes for customers using Node.js, MongoDB, Postgres, Swagger API generation.</li>
     <li>Technical product management for customer projects, planning using Pivotal Tracker.</li>
     <li>Assisted with RFP responses and sales meetings with customers.</li>
-    <li>Spoke at Meetups and other groups on behalf of the company, usually about Apache Cordova hybrid native application development topics.</li>
+    <li>Spoke at meetups and other groups on behalf of the company, usually about Apache Cordova hybrid native application development topics.</li>
-    <li>Helped to organize and find speakers for JavaScript/Node.js Meetup groups in Washington DC, New York City and Rhode Island.</li>
+    <li>Helped to organize and find speakers for JavaScript/Node.js meetup groups in Washington DC, New York City and Rhode Island.</li>
 </ul>
 <h4>Director of Enterprise Mobility</h4>
 <p><strong><a href="https://hinttech.com/">hinttech</a> (now <a href="https://tahzoo.com/" target="_blank">Tahzoo</a>) | 2012-2013 | Washington DC USA (Fully Remote)</strong></p>